0xdevo/EGCERT-Reverse-Challenges/Process_Enum/README.md

 ![1](https://raw.githubusercontent.com/devodevo1/EGCERT-Reverse/master/Process_Enum/3.png)

-it print the computer name and if you notice there someting called "labtop-CTFGeek" in the strings  so lets change the computer name to this
+it printes the computer name and if you notice there someting called "labtop-CTFGeek" in the strings  so lets change the computer name to this

 and finally got the flag